Quick Start Guide: Using Workast in Slack

 A Slack channel can be connected to a Workast Space.
 There can only be one Space per Slack channel.

-- The Space will be created and this message posted in the channel.
+The Space will be created and a notification message posted in the channel.

 You have now created your first Space.
 You can click on the blue link to open the Space in Workast web app (browser).
 Now that you have a Space, you can start creating tasks in the Space.